Sign language is a visual way of communicating where someone uses hand gestures and movements, body language and facial expressions to communicate.

 Hands-On BSL signing can be used if you are also blind or have very limited vision.
 This means you and the person you’re communicating with use the BSL signs on each other’s hands rather than your own.

 Watch Helene using hands-on signing as one of the ways she communicates.
 She also explains how you can say hello to her using Block, which is one of the tactile alphabets.

-Sign Supported English (SSE) uses BSL signs but in the order they are used in spoken English.
+Sign Supported English (SSE) uses British Sign Language (BSL) signs but in the order they are used in spoken English.

-Makton is not a formal sign language, but it does use signs, as well as symbols and speech, to develop communication, language and literacy skills.
+Makaton is not a formal sign language, but it does use signs, as well as symbols and speech, to develop communication, language and literacy skills.

 Makaton symbols can also be used to choose between particular activities in a similar way to using objects of reference and picture symbols.